The Golden Pot: Life influences

 Hoffmann's letter indicates that he originally planned a shallow, joking story.
 He later revised this concept to make his tale deeper and more serious.
 Passages from other letters written in 1813 suggest that this change was brought about by a process that Hoffmann describes as a continuing opening of his internal self.
 He concerns himself more and more with his own past, with the aim of coming to grips with wrongs he feels he has suffered; that is, he is going through what has been called a process of mourning.
 The author increasingly writes himself into his story, and the finished work contains a number of autobiographical allusions and references to contemporary events and places in Dresden.
 The subtitle of the novella (A Modern Fairy Tale) likely is a reflection of this.
 With The Golden Pot, Hoffmann has consciously invented a new literary genre.
 In contrast to the traditional fairy tale, the “modern fairy tale” takes place in a contemporary setting that would be recognizable to any citizen of Dresden in the nineteenth century.
 Although the final story was more serious than the one originally planned, The Golden Pot still contains a great deal of humor.
-In a number of scenes, the reader cannot help but laugh, or at least smile, at the antics of supernatural beings at large in the everyday world of the proud and proper citizens of Dresden.